twilio/twilio-go/twilio/rest/trunking/v1/docs/DefaultApi.md

 ### Other Parameters

-Other parameters are passed through a pointer to a CreateIpAccessControlListParams struct
+Other parameters are passed through a pointer to a CreateIpAccessControlListParams struct via the builder pattern

 Name | Type | Description
 ------------- | ------------- | -------------

  **IpAccessControlListSid** | **string** | The SID of the [IP Access Control List](https://www.twilio.com/docs/voice/sip/api/sip-ipaccesscontrollist-resource) that you want to associate with the trunk.

 ### Return type